 Maybe some day, Maltese poodle fanciers will get together and discuss what size the dogs should be.
 They will write down, "No higher than ... cms..."
 Then they will decide on the colour, "Must not be all black," (for example) In this way, a "Breed Standard" will be established.
 Folk whose dogs are in line with the breed standard, will start keeping records of which dog mates with whom.

-So eventually, we may have registered Maltese poodles, but in the meantime, if you are looking for Maltese poodle puppies, just keep looking in the newspapers and vets' notice boards.
+So eventually, we may have registered Maltese poodles, or Moodles, but in the meantime, if you are looking for Maltese poodle puppies, just keep looking in the newspapers and vets' notice boards.
 The SPCA often gets lovely dogs in from folk who have fallen on hard times.
 Give them a visit!

 Miniature Maltese poodle.